BlocklyS/bakery-accessibility-overturemap/README.md

 * Go to Kepler.gl/demo.
 * Drag and drop the JSON file into the browser window.

+## Project Note:
+> This analysis highlights the contrast between "Organic Urbanism" (Paris) and "Planned Grid Urbanism" (San Francisco).
+While both cities are world-class, the "Smell of Bread" index serves as a proxy for 15-minute city viability—measuring how essential services are integrated into residential life.

 ## Technical notes

 This analysis surfaced several non-obvious geospatial behaviors